dasher-project/dasher-web/documents/Specification/02BasicDefinitions/BasicDefinitions.md

         incremental texts that are numerals, 0 to 9, are in a separate group to boxes with incremental texts that are capital letters, A to Z.

-    -   To enable the user to select an action within a zooming interaction.
+    -   To enable the user to select an **Action** within a zooming interaction.
         For example, sending the working text to a speech synthesis function.
         Dasher Version Six doesn't support action boxes at time of writing.

 ## Dimension Terms
 The zooming area of a zooming user interface, see above, is two-dimensional.
 The